metrorailings/OwlBlog/content/posts/week-6-insights.md

 Nothing but screens, runs, and jet sweeps on the first drive for the 49ers.
 I really hope the Rams defense adjusts, but it worries me to see them give way so easily.

 Rams offensive game plan relies on Goff passing the ball with touch.
 I am worried.

+Falcons embracing 3rd-down runs with the hope of an easier 4th down attempt.